Downtown Vancouver skyline

 What is the number one thing to do in Vancouver?

 The Stanley Park seawall — an 8.8 km waterfront loop past totem poles, beaches and rainforest.
-It is free, iconic and unlike anything else in North America.
+It is free, well-known and unlike anything else in North America.

 How many days do you need to see Vancouver?